arikunco/segmentation-cameraman/README.md

 lumayan, sayangnya di bawah kamera, dibaah segitiga teripot kok warnanya ikut tanah ya, gak ikut langit langit \\
 Translate:
 Not bad.
 Seems that this code needs to be improved, because the area under the tripod is segemented as grass, instead of sky.

+# How to run?
+Simply just do this command: python segmen_final.py